 - Where downlights are going to avoid drilling into the structure

-- Areas that won’t be able to access when sheeting is fitted (ie. non accessible roof wall and sub floor spaces)
+- Areas that won’t be able access when the sheeting is fitted (ie. non accessible roof wall and subfloor spaces)

-- Where points marked on floor are likely to get worn off or covered over
+- Where points marked on the floor are likely to get worn off or covered over

 - If possible, have the electrician on site whilst sheeting is occurring to pull through and cut out cables as the sheets go on.
 This can avoid a lot of problems.